-ACIA Aero Capital Limited is the group holding company of all our global aviation investments which are structured into the regions below:
+ACIA Aero Capital Limited is the group holding company, based in Mauritius, and holds of all our global aviation investments which are structured into the regions below:

 ACIA Aero Leasing was established in early 2000 and provides aircraft leasing and management solutions to a wide spectrum of clients and end users.
-ACIA Aero Leasing owns and leases a mixed fleet of aircraft within the above regions.
+ACIA Aero Leasing owns and leases a mixed fleet of passenger and freight aircraft within the above regions.
 The fleet of aircraft includes Embraer regional jets, ATR72's, ATR42's, B1900's, LET 410s and C208B's.
 The group is domiciled with subsidiaries in Ireland, Mauritius, France, UK and BVI.

-ACIA Aero Technics & Leasing was registered in France in early 2017 to assist with technical management services and oversight for the ACIA Aero Capital group of businesses.
+ACIA Aero Technics Conversions & Leasing was registered in France in early 2017 to assist with technical management services and oversight for the ACIA Aero Capital group of businesses.

-ACIA Aero Technics oversees and manages the heavy maintenance checks for group owned aircraft as well as technical and CAMO oversight for aircraft acquisitions, disposals and leasing;
+ACIA Aero Technics oversees and manages the heavy maintenance checks for group owned aircraft as well as technical and CAMO oversight for aircraft acquisitions, disposals and leasing and Large Cargo Door conversions (LCD);

 IPR Conversions (Switzerland) Limited (IPR) acquired the Large Cargo Door and Structural Tube STCs designed by Alenia (now rebranded “Leonardo”), the manufacturer of the ATR fuselage, and Airbus Group’s partner in the entire ATR program.

-IPR contracts this conversion program with various MRO's (Part145) as Approved Conversion Center (“ACC”) by IPR with the benefit of being very experienced on ATR Maintenance and ATR freighter conversions such as Sabena Technics and Empire Airlines.
-In addition, our group is conveniently located next door to ATR factory and the ATR subcontractors network.
+IPR contracts this conversion program with various MRO's (Part145) as Approved Conversion Center (“ACC”) by IPR with the benefit of being very experienced on ATR Maintenance and ATR freighter conversions such as Sabena Technics in France and Empire Airlines in the USA.
+In addition, our group is conveniently located close to ATR factory and the ATR subcontractors network.

 ACIA Aero Parts Company (AAPC) brings a wealth of experience on the ATR and Beechcraft airframes, thus creating a premium parts solution for your ATR, Beechcraft and Cessna operations.
 AAPC is a dedicated Parts Supplier based in Toulouse, France working closely with OEM’s, Repair Stations, Operators and Brokers.
 AAPC understands the complexity of keeping an aircraft in the air, generating revenue, and the lost revenue an operator incurs when it is AOG.
 AAPC is there to make sure all our Customers keep aircraft in the air, generating revenue, no matter when, where or what their requirements.